-1.5 meters distance only works if the air is moist enough.
+Keeping 1.5 meters away only works if the air is moist enough.

-Why are there more corona infections after the summer?
-The government would have us believe that it's only because we don't adhere to the measures enough, but Edsard Ravelli researched a more important factor; humidity and UV light.
-1.5 meters only works if the air is moist enough.
-Humidity ensures that virus particles within 1.5 meters fall down and do not float and still cause infection in indoor spaces.
+Why are there more corona infections after summer?
+The government leads us to believe it is only because we are not complying enough, but Edsard Ravelli researched a more important factor; humidity and UV light.
+1.5 meters only works if the air is humid enough.
+Humidity causes virus particles within 1.5 meters to fall down and not float and still cause infection in indoor spaces.

 1. What does Ravelli's research involve?